-If you own or lease a car or hire one under a hire purchase agreement, you can use one of the four methods explained below to claim your work-related car expenses.
+From July 1, 2015 if you own or lease a car or hire one under a hire purchase agreement, you can use one of the two methods explained below to claim your work-related car expenses.
 Depending on the method you choose, you will need to know or estimate your business kilometres.
 Later in this guide we explain what constitutes 'business kilometres'.